developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 -----

 #### Field Properties Panel
-The Field Properties panel is visible in the far-left column, and presents the Properties of the selected Field.
+In the image above, the Field Properties panel is visible in the far-left column, and presents the Properties of the selected Field.
 Field Properties can be configured as follows:

 ##### Field Information